purpleidea/mgmt/docs/documentation.md

 than zero at this time.
 The traditional non-parallel execution found in config management tools such as `Puppet` can be obtained with `--sema 1`.

-#### `--allow-interactive`

-Allow interactive prompting for SSH passwords if there is no authentication method that works.

 #### `--ssh-priv-id-rsa`

 Specify the path for finding SSH keys.
 This defaults to `~/.ssh/id_rsa`.
 To never use this method of authentication, set this to the empty string.

-#### `--cconns`

-The maximum number of concurrent remote ssh connections to run.
-This defaults to `0`, which means unlimited.

-#### `--no-caching`

-Don't allow remote caching of the remote execution binary.
-This will require the binary to be copied over for every remote execution, but it limits the likelihood that there is leftover information from the configuration process.

 #### `--prefix <path>`